 Step 5: Baking

 Pour the batter into the prepared loaf pan and smooth the top.
-Bake in the preheated oven for about 60 minutes or until a toothpick inserted in the center comes out clean.
-If the top starts to brown too quickly, you can lightly cover it with aluminum foil.
+Bake for about 60 minutes or until a toothpick inserted in the center comes out clean or with a few moist crumbs.
+If the top starts to brown too fast, cover it loosely with aluminum foil.

 Step 6: Cooling and Serving

-Once baked, remove the bread from the oven and let it cool in the pan for about 10 minutes.
-Then, transfer it to a wire rack to cool completely before slicing.
-Serve it plain, or with a spread of butter, cream cheese, or a scoop of ice cream for a decadent dessert.
+After baking, let the bread cool in the pan for about 10 minutes.
+Then transfer it to a wire rack to cool completely before slicing.
+Serve it plain, or spread with butter, cream cheese, or even a scoop of ice cream for a fancy treat.

 Tips for Success

-Using overripe bananas will enhance the sweetness and keep the bread moist.
-For variations, feel free to add nuts like walnuts or pecans, adjust the sweetness according to your taste, or substitute half the flour with whole wheat for a healthier option.
+Using overripe bananas will boost sweetness and moisture.
+For a twist, add nuts like walnuts or pecans, cut down on sugar if you prefer, or swap half the flour with whole wheat for a healthier version.

 Variations of Chocolate Banana Bread